aw0s/ls-command/README.md

 `-a (--all)` shows all the directories and files, also which start with `.` and `..`.
 `-A (--almost_all)` works the same as `-a`, but doesn't display `.` and `..` directories.
 `-l` shows all parameters of the directory or file.
+`-n` works the same as `-l`, but instead of user and group names displays user and group IDs.
 `-o` works the same as `-l`, but doesn't display infomation about group.
 `-t` sorts all files or directories by time in descending order.
 Examples: `python ls.py -a directory`, `python ls.py -ltA directory`.
 You can use all of the flags at the same time.